UN Security Council Sanctions Committee on North Korea: Panel of experts

-The committee is supported by a Panel of Experts (PoE) that was established in 2009 by UNSC resolution 1874, to assist the committee in carrying out its mandate; gather, examine and analyze information from States regarding the implementation of the measures (including incidents of non-compliance); make recommendations to improve implementation of the measures imposed; and issue reports.
+From 2006 to 2024 the committee was supported by a Panel of Experts (PoE) that was established by UNSC resolution 1718 to assist the committee in carrying out its mandate; gathering, examining and analyzing information from States regarding the implementation of the measures (including incidents of non-compliance); making recommendations to improve implementation of the measures imposed; and issuing reports.

-It is composed of eight experts and is based in New York City.
-Its mandate has been extended annually through resolutions 1928 (2010), 1985 (2011), 2050 (2012), 2094 (2013), 2141 (2014), 2207 (2015), 2276 (2016), 2345 (2017), 2407 (2018), 2464 (2019), 2515 (2020), 2569 (2021), and 2627 (2022).
+It was composed of eight experts and was based in New York City.
+Its mandate had been extended annually through resolutions 1928 (2010), 1985 (2011), 2050 (2012), 2094 (2013), 2141 (2014), 2207 (2015), 2276 (2016), 2345 (2017), 2407 (2018), 2464 (2019), 2515 (2020), 2569 (2021), 2627 (2022), and 2680 (2023).

+In 2024 the UNSC did not extend the PoE's mandate, which expired on April 30 of that year.
+Of the 15 UNSC members, 13 voted in favor of renewing the mandate, China abstained, and Russia exercised its veto power.
+Russia and the DPRK had experienced a renaissance of their relationship especially in the previous two years as the latter had become an important supplier of war materiel to the former.
+The vote did not impact the sanctions themselves, only the monitoring.
+Several members observed that the PoE had recently been investigating breaches of the sanctions regime by the party who wielded the dismissal.

-The panel acts under the direction of the committee and its members are appointed by the secretary-general of the United Nations in consultation with the committee.
-They have specialized backgrounds in areas such as nuclear issues, other weapons of mass destruction and conventional arms, customs and export controls, weapons of mass destruction arms control and non-proliferation policy, finance, maritime transport and missile technology.
+The panel acted under the direction of the committee and its members were appointed by the Secretary-General of the United Nations in consultation with the committee.
+They had specialized backgrounds in areas such as nuclear issues, other weapons of mass destruction and conventional arms, customs and export controls, weapons of mass destruction arms control and non-proliferation policy, finance, maritime transport and missile technology.